 LexBot: I’m sorry, I didn’t understand.
 Could you repeat that?

 When your utterances configured in Lex are too generic, like this example here, they can trigger situations you would not expect.
 The intent will start again perhaps when you are in the middle of your conversation in a different intent which will throw a customer off and immediately you have lost them due to frustration.
 In order to avoid this situation, make sure the utterances you set up in the intent are as specific as possible.
 In this case, instead of triggering on “hotel” you should set up more of the following:

 The Lex interface has a section in it that allows you to read what utterances it triggered on and, more usefully, what it DIDN’T trigger on.
 When you are trying and testing your bot, use this section in the Lex console wisely, as it can really help you understand how your customers are using your bot.
 Make sure you capture and respond to their common questions and phrases.
 Make sure you do not have things set too generically like in this example or intents can reset or trigger unexpectedly mid-conversation.

 Ultimately, natural language can be complex to understand, but these 5 considerations will make development of a Lex chatbot more seamless and will enable you to bypass some common challenges.

 VoiceFoundry create and deploy chatbots for our customers to assist with basic customer queries and relieve contact centre call volumes.
 If this is something you are interested in Contact Us to learn more.

 About the author

-Gail is a Technical Consultant for VoiceFoundry ANZ – working closely with Amazon Connect and AWS to build true cloud based contact centre solutions in the Australia/New Zealand region.
-Talk to her about how she can help you move toward the mythical 5 9s uptime for your contact centre without breaking the bank by only paying for what you use.
+Gail is a Technical Consultant for VoiceFoundry APAC – working closely with Amazon Connect and AWS to build true cloud-based contact centre solutions in the Australia/New Zealand region.
+Talk to her about how she can help you move toward the mythical 5 9s uptime for your contact centre without breaking the bank, by only paying for what you use.